-The Boston Town Board will make the town an exciting place to live, work, invest and visit for generations to come.
-It will support an aspirational, skilled, and healthy population.
-It will create sustainable economic growth.
-It will increase pride in place, and it will launch Boston into the future, building on its unique heritage.
+This funding will help make the town an exciting place to live, work and visit for generations to come.
+It will support an aspirational, skilled and healthy population and create sustainable economic growth.
+It will help to increase pride in place and will launch Boston into the future, building on its unique heritage

 Board Members